MohanS-2009/RCA-Production-Defects/README.md

 🛠️ Production Defects: A 5 Whys & Root Cause Analysis Dashboard

-  A structured diagnostic dashboard and root cause analysis presentation that uncovers the underlying issues behind rising production defects on the assembly line—using data-driven insights and actionable recommendations.
+  A structured diagnostic dashboard and root cause analysis presentation that uncovers the underlying issues behind rising production defects on the assembly line using data-driven insights and actionable recommendations.

 📌 Purpose